21 Best RV Campgrounds on the Beach | East Coast Guide

 Fishermen’s Memorial State Park Campground in Narragansett is not on the ocean but it has water access on Bluff Hill Cove.
 It has 147 large and shady campsites with full hookups.
 The campground has bike trails, a playground available for kids, and a variety of activities in the permit office.

-The campground is located right down the street from the Block Island Ferry and also very close to the very popular Roger W. Wheeler and Scarborough State Beaches.
-Every Sunday there is a farmers market and it is excellent.
-And right down the street, there is a farm that sells local beef.
+The campground is located right down the street from the Block Island Ferry and close to the popular Roger W. Wheeler and Scarborough State Beaches.
+Every Sunday, there is an excellent farmers market.
+Right down the street is a farm selling local beef.
 Stop there for some awesome steaks to grill.

 6. East Beach

-And best of all, even on weekends there is a ton of room to make camp due to the beach’s large size.
-Part of the Ninigret Conservation Area, the 20-site RV campground has not just a beautiful beach but also hiking trails and terrific opportunities for bird-watching.
+Best of all, due to the beach’s large size, there is plenty of room to camp even on weekends.
+Part of the Ninigret Conservation Area, the 20-site RV campground has a beautiful beach, hiking trails, and terrific opportunities for bird-watching.

-There are no hookups on the beach so your RV must be self-contained and it’s best to have 4 wheel drive if you go out on the beach.
-But if you love serenity, sunbathing, surf fishing and fires on the beach at night, this beautiful beach may make you want to convert your RV to a 4×4!
+There are no hookups on the beach, so your RV must be self-contained.
+It’s best to have 4-wheel drive if you go out on the beach.
+But if you love serenity, sunbathing, surf fishing, and fires on the beach at night, this beautiful beach may make you want to convert your RV to a 4×4!

 Connecticut